 .
 For this reason, it is very important that applicants comply with their home institution’s policies on pre-submission processing of grant applications.
 This can take time, so it is wise to plan ahead, allowing adequate time for processing and approvals.
 Applicants are advised to consult their institution’s offices of research administration or sponsored projects for information on processing requirements for an application prior to its submission.

 Allow yourself enough time to have the appropriate individuals review your application.
 Once your application is complete, print your cover page and have all of the necessary individuals sign.
 Keep in mind that it may take a few days to obtain all of the necessary signatures.
-The CORE grants program is paperless, so no hard copies of the signature page are to be mailed.
-Once all signatures have been obtained, you should scan the document and upload the .pdf to the system and retain the original for your files if needed.
-Once the signature page has been uploaded, run the checks within the system and click ‘SUBMIT.’
-You will receive a confirmation email indicating that your proposal has officially been submitted.
+The AAFPRS grants program is paperless, so no hard copies of the signature page are to be mailed.
+Once all signatures have been obtained, you should scan the document as a .pdf and submit it the AAFPRS RISE review group and retain the original for your files if needed.
+Once all required documents have been received, you will receive a confirmation email indicating that your proposal has officially been submitted.
+SUBMIT FORMS AND IMAGES

 In carrying out its stewardship of the research programs, the AAFPRS Foundation may request information essential to an assessment of the effectiveness of this program.
 Accordingly, the recipient is hereby notified that s/he may be contacted after the completion of the grant for periodic updates on various aspects of employment history, publications, support from research grants or contracts, honors and awards, professional activities, and other information helpful in evaluating the impact of the program.